urakubo/Dojo-standalone/README.md

 	- Save Parameters
 	- Load Parameters
 3. Execute training.
 The default parameters target a sample EM image "data/segment_ 2DNN_img/49.png" and segmentation image "data/segment_ 2DNN_seg/49.png."
-4. Select Segmentation -> Tensorboard to inspect the progression of the training.
-It took 5 min for the training of sample data by use of NVIDIA GeForce GGTX 1070.
+4. Select Segmentation -> Tensorboard to inspect the progression of training.
+It took 5 min for the training of sample data by use of NVIDIA GeForce GTX 1070.
-5. We know the end of training if the word "saving model" is displayed.
+5. We know the end of training if "saving model" appears.
-6. Confirm the file "model-XXXXX.data-XXXXX-of-XXXXX" (800 MB) in the checkpoint folder.
+6. Confirm the connectivity file "model-XXXXX.data-XXXXX-of-XXXXX" (800 MB) in the checkpoint folder.
 9. Select Segmentation -> 2D DNN, and set the parameters of the inference tab.
 	- Image Folder:	Folder containing EM images (tiff/png images).
    	- Output Segmentation Folder